protecting children's privacy online

 It’s important not to forget that these are kids we’re talking about.
 It’s up to the adults in their lives to ensure they are protected and nurtured.

 I encourage you to talk openly with your kids about sharing their photos and personal information online.
 You should also know the tools available on the social media sites your kids use to be confident your children are using them safely.
+Register to NordVPN to receive a substantial discount for the initial two-year period.

 What do you do to keep your children’s privacy safe online?
 Are there tools you use to protect your child’s information online?
 How do you feel about information collected on children?
 Let me know in the comments.